KennyGifford/kennygifford.github.io/night_light.md

 title: Solar Charged Night Light
 subtitle: for teaching STEM in Armenia
 ---
-In collaboration with MIT students Caitlin Ogoe and Kanokwan Tungkitkancharoen we developed a project for the TUMO program.
+I collaborated with MIT students Caitlin Ogoe and Kanokwan Tungkitkancharoen to develop a project for the TUMO program.

 The goal of the project was to teach basic electronics, coding, and 3D modelling concepts over multiple workshops to students ages 14~20.

-I helped design the circuit for a solar charged, battery powered, RGB LED with lighting effects control over WiFi.
+I helped design the circuit for a solar charged, battery powered, RGB LED with WiFi control.
 This circuit was to be enclosed by a 3D printed shroud to project custom shadow patterns onto the ceiling.

 ### Constraints
 * Total budget of \$250